churrasquita/churrasquita/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a second-year Civil Engineer student specializing in Computer Science from Chile, passionate about learning new technologies and expanding my knowledge every day.
+I'm a second-year Civil Engineer student specializing in Computer Science from Chile, passionate about learning new technologies and expanding my knowledge every day.
 I have experience with Python and a foundational knowledge of Java with Object-Oriented Programming (OOP) principles.

 I value collaboration, adaptability, and continuous learning, and I am always eager to take on challenges that help me grow both academically and personally.
 My goal is to combine my technical skills with a strong work ethic to create solutions that make a positive impact.